MHaringa/insurancerating/docs/news/index.md

   adjusted claim amounts for severity modelling.
 - Large-loss cost is redistributed over claim-bearing rows using portfolio, risk-factor or partial credibility redistribution.
-The total observed claim cost is preserved, so no separate excess-premium component needs to be applied.
+The total observed claim cost is preserved.
+Users can include the allocation in one severity response or retain it as a separate excess-loading component.
 - [`add_portfolio_experience()`](https://mharinga.github.io/insurancerating/reference/add_portfolio_experience.md)
   is now the primary helper for attaching observed portfolio experience to